Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Single-Chain Diversity Analysis

 \section{Single-Chain Diversity Analysis}

-Table~\ref{tab:mnist-baselines} uses 30 independent chains each initialized near a different stored pattern; the reported diversity of $0.600$ includes both \emph{initialization diversity} (spread from 30 distinct seeds) and \emph{within-chain mixing} (sampling from a fixed starting point).
-To quantify these contributions separately, we ran one chain from a fixed initialization (stored pattern~1 plus $\sigma_{\mathrm{init}}{=}0.01$ Gaussian noise, seed fixed) for $T{=}50{,}000$ steps (burn-in $10{,}000$, thin every~100, yielding 400 samples) at $\beta\in\{2000,\,200,\,50\}$ ($\mathrm{SNR}\in\{0.113,\,0.036,\,0.018\}$) on digit~``3''.
+The main-text MNIST baseline (Table~\ref{tab:mnist-baselines}) used 30 independent chains each initialized near a different stored pattern; the reported diversity of $0.600$ included both \emph{initialization diversity} (spread from 30 distinct seeds) and \emph{within-chain mixing} (sampling from a fixed starting point).
+To quantify these contributions separately (Table~\ref{tab:single-chain}, Figure~\ref{fig:generation-regimes}), we ran one chain from a fixed initialization (stored pattern~1 plus $\sigma_{\mathrm{init}}{=}0.01$ Gaussian noise, seed fixed) for $T{=}50{,}000$ steps (burn-in $10{,}000$, thin every~100, yielding 400 samples) at $\beta\in\{2000,\,200,\,50\}$ ($\mathrm{SNR}\in\{0.113,\,0.036,\,0.018\}$) on digit~``3''.

 At $\beta{=}2000$ the single-chain diversity of $0.282$ is not negligible: the chain samples a genuine distribution within its energy basin rather than collapsing to a point mass.
 As $\beta$ decreased the energy barriers shrank, chains escaped their initial basins, and single-chain diversity rose sharply, mirroring the temperature-spectrum results of Appendix~\ref{app:multidigit}.
 At $\beta{=}200$ single-chain diversity ($0.796$) exceeds the multi-chain value at $\beta{=}2000$, and at $\beta{=}50$ it approaches the isotropic limit ($0.967$, mean max-cos $0.244$).
 The multi-chain protocol at $\beta{=}2000$ is therefore best understood as a \emph{structured retrieval} strategy in which each chain contributes low-energy samples from a distinct basin, while single-chain operation at $\beta{=}200$ provides genuine generative diversity without requiring multiple initializations.